Not being able to hit your goals can cause stress and even put your job in jeopardy.

 “Sales enablement” is the term for providing a sales organization with information and other tools that’ll help sales professionals sell more effectively.
 Sales enablement is predicated on providing salespeople with what they need in order to engage with the buyer throughout the buyer’s journey.

-Sales enablement is there in order to equip salespeople with information they need in each sales cycle.
+Successful sales enablement programs help to equip salespeople with information they need in each sales cycle.
 This information may be sales best practices, customer-facing content, or other tools.
 Whatever information it is, it’s easy to understand and implement for the entire sales organization.

 Sales enablement isn’t hard to understand.
-Salespeople are able to make more sales because of the resources they’re provided.
+Salespeople are able to make more sales because of the resources they’re provided throughout the buying process.
 The complicated part of sales enablement, however, is how you’re going to implement sales enablement and what you need in order to begin supplying the information and tools to the sales team.